UNSW-database/patmat-run/README.md

 The configuration folder is "conf", where there are three files to configure:
 ### params.ini
 * workdir: The **absolute** directory of the working folder.
 It is the root directory of the data and temporary files.
-After configuring the workdir, you data should be placed at: $workdir/$graph_name/DATA/$prefix.
+After configuring the workdir, your data should be placed at: $workdir/$graph_name/DATA/$prefix.
 * number_workers: number of workers in each machine.
 * number_machines: number of machines used in cluster.

 ### hosts.
 The host file used in Timely dataflow.
 Each line is in the form of:
        `host:port`, where host can be either host name or ip_addr, port can be any available port.

 ### graph_conf.json